The Country Style Home: An Expression of Picturesque and Rustic Simplicity

 While the American country home was inspired by the manor estates of the European aristocracy, it eventually evolved into something more creative and varied.
 First came the lavish “country mansions” – Hearst Castle, Vanderbilt’s Breakers (Newport), Dupont’s Winterthur (Delaware) and many others, with their expansive parks, gardens, terraces, stables and gazebos.
 Theirs was an era of wealth and privilege when only the very rich could seek the comforts and calm of the countryside.

 A former hunting lodge, Lyme Hall, Derbyshire, England, was turned into an Italianate palace in the Tudor era.
 Once owned by British diplomat, Thomas Legh, Lord Newton and his descendants, Lyme Hall stands in a park with great gardens and views.
-It was the setting for Pemberley in the 1995 adaptation of Jane Austen’s Pride and Prejudice.
+It was the setting for Pemberley in the 1995 adaptation of Jane Austen’s Pride and Prejudice(Photo credit: Julie Anne Workman under license CC BY-SA 3.0).

-Built between 1888-1892 for Mr. and Mrs. William K. Vanderbilt, the “summer cottage” Marble House became a “social and architectural landmark that set the pace for Newport's transformation from a quiet summer colony of wooden houses to the legendary resort of opulent stone palaces.”
+Built between 1888-1892 for Alva and William K. Vanderbilt, the “summer cottage” Marble House became a “social and architectural landmark that set the pace for Newport's transformation from a quiet summer colony of wooden houses to the legendary resort of opulent stone palaces” (Photo credit: David Mark from Pixabay).

 The Elms - another marble palace in Newport, R.I. - was the summer residence of coal millionaire Edward Julius Berwind of Philadelphia and New York.
-In 1898, the Berwinds engaged Philadelphia architect Horace Trumbauer to design a house modeled after the mid-18th century French chateau d'Asnieres.
+In 1898, the Berwinds engaged Philadelphia architect Horace Trumbauer to design a house modeled after the mid-18th century French chateau d'Asnieres (Photo credit: The Elms from Fence by sixlocal licensed under CC BY-SA 3.0).

 Andrew Jackson Downing and the American Country Home